Overview

 Mural welcome screen for visitors to a mural board

-As students or externals do not have accounts, they will need to be advised to only click on the ‘View as a visitor link’ and not on 'Create an account' or 'Sign in to Mural'.
+As students or external visitors do not have accounts, they will need to be advised to only click on the ‘Enter as a visitor link’ and not on 'Create an account' or 'Log in to Mural'.
 If either of those links are clicked the visitor will not be able to view the mural.

-When the 'View as a visitor' link is clicked, the ‘Continue as a visitor’ dialog box will appear.
+When the 'Enter as a visitor' link is clicked, the ‘Continue as a visitor’ dialog box will appear.

 By default visitors are anonymous and are assigned an animal name and avatar such as ‘Visiting Shrimp’ or ‘Visiting Bear’ etc.